Skip to content Skip to footer navigation

 Need to know

-• We've surveyed over 500 people who've used Temu and spoken to experts to get their verdict
+• We've surveyed more than 500 people who've used the platform and spoken to experts to get their verdict

-Launched in late 2022 by a Chinese e-commerce company, Temu has become known for its cheap products, incessant marketing and a gamified shopping experience.
+Owned by Chinese company PDD Holdings and first launched in the US in late 2022, Temu has become known for its cheap products, incessant marketing and a gamified shopping experience.

 Why is Temu so popular?